AnashviChauhan/git-merge-practice/README.md

-This is the Git Merge Repository
+This is the Git Merge Practitioner Repository